SHITO-RYU KARATE-DO GENBU-KAI

 A Japanese word meaning "empty" (Kara) and "hand" (Te).
 It is a system of attack and defense that used all parts of the body (hands, feet, elbows, fingers, etc.) to kick, punch, chop, and other moves that are effective in defending yourself.
 Many of the movements have been analyzed and geometrically calculated so that wherever the action, a block or a punch, it is the maximum the human body can achieve.
 One quickly learns that it is not the size and strength alone that are the deciding factors in who will emerge victorious in physical combat.

-True Karate is a physical Art, a technique of self-defense and a sport.
+True Karate is a physical art, a method of self-defense and a sport.
 One of its greatest attributes is that anyone, irrespective of size, age, or gender can practice this Art.
-Your degree of skill, of course, depends on these factors.
-However, one can practice Karate according to his or her own capabilities or handicaps.
+One can practice Karate according to his or her own capabilities or handicaps.

 Karate-style fighting has been traced to the monks and priests of China, India, and Tibet.
 These men took time to refine and codify ways of self-defense into a skillful and efficient Art.
 From China, it crossed to Okinawa where it was known as ''Te" and consisted mainly of hand movements.
 In 1922, Masters Mabuni and Funakoshi introduced "Okinawa Te" to Japan.
 Many of our servicemen stationed throughout the world, especially in Japan and other Far East nations, brought back many different systems to the United States.
 The largest of these systems is the Japanese system.